 The Building Department will only be conducting inspections in unoccupied homes for mechanical, plumbing, building, and sewer permits.
 Single-family plumbing and mechanical inspections within occupied residences can be virtual (such as Zoom or FaceTime).
 If you would like to send pictures for a mechanical or plumbing inspection, you can email the Building Official.
 Please include the permit #, address, and type of inspection in your email.
-Please note there will be no inspections on Fridays or national holidays.
+Please note there will be no inspections on national holidays.
 If there is a concern during this time, don’t hesitate to give the Building Official a call at 206-957-2815.

 Mechanical and Plumbing Permits

 Apply for and pay for mechanical and plumbing permits online through the Permit Portal (click on green icon on the right-hand side of this page).
 If the Permit Portal is not accepting your application, try leaving the license information blank.
 If it still does not accept your application, email your applications (make sure to fill out both pages of the application) to either the Assistant Planner or the Building Official.